typohnebild/numpy-vs-mir/README.md

 The [third](D/source/multid/gaussseidel/sweep.d#L16) one is the most optimized version with accessing the underling D-array of the MIR slice directly.
 In the end it looked like a C/C++ implementation would look like.

+We did not compare these different variations in Python, because this would mean to use high level Python for-loops which are not competitive for this application.

 ## Measurements